 See the Residency requirements on the Law School web site or call (573) 882-3852 for rules governing state residency status.

-For information on the above methods of fee payment, write or call the Cashiers Office, 15 Jesse Hall, (573) 882-3097, or see the Cashiers Office web page.
+For information on accessing your bill online, due dates, methods of fee payment, etc., see the Cashiers Office web page.

 A late registration fee is charged if students do not complete registration by the last day of regular registration.
 The late fee is equal to one undergraduate credit hour.
 This fee is in addition to all other fees.